 - Volunteer Mentor – This is a great, flexible position that allows you to directly connect with the students in our program.
 This at-home position requires, on average, one hour of volunteering per month.
 Our mentors support our students and their families throughout the academic quarter by providing encouragement, resources, and guidance as they progress towards graduation.
 By volunteering for this position, you will be offering our students the best preparation for life after graduation — giving them a much needed boost for today’s competitive job market.
 You can read about our current students and their successes here.

-If you would like to volunteer for any of these positions, please contact us at email@example.com or 206-526-7944.
+If you would like to volunteer for any of these positions, or be a part of our volunteer pool, please contact us at firstname.lastname@example.org or 206-526-7944.

 We have several volunteer opportunities open over the holidays.
 If you are interested in volunteering for our Thanksgiving Baskets event on Nov.
 20-22 or at CookieFest on Dec.
 13, feel free to call us at the office to learn more at 206-526-7944.
 You can also sign up for upcoming events, here.